 Do you buy stocks of US companies?
 How about getting on the Shanghai exchange and buying stocks here.
 How does the risk look?
 Gut feel good enough?

 Now, go to China and cross culturally or across an ocean try hiring and overseeing.
 How will that impact your hit rate?
 What are your risks?
 Now throw in that Chinese people are famed for studying hard and making a good first impression.
 Chinese people will often say anything to make the good first impression.

 Now how is the hit rate?

 Now, what is the cost of the bad hire?
 If someone has gotten into your factory by lying, they will keep on that path to move forward.
-They will study to find gaps in your management and in systems to make themselves look good and advance their cause.
+These hires will study to find gaps in your management and in systems to make themselves look good and advance their cause.
 They will gain supporters around the enterprise.
 They will appear invaluable.

 What is the cost?
 Most managers cannot handle the cost of digging out, so they muddle along.
 They do not say they are muddling along, but they are muddling along.
 China gut feel hiring has too much power.

 So why do companies live this way?
 They got lucky in their home country, and they hope to get lucky here and think they are just really smart.
 I would not take a Shanghai stock recommendation or a resume from them.
 I wish these companies well, but wonder why companies agree to live this way when it is not necessary at all.
 Great candidates with objective proof of their suitability exist.
 Why do we hire the person with sweet English or what not?

 Have a gut feeling about a hire?
 Run away.
 We can save you.